Tarjeta Transporte Público: History

 Deploying a contactless smart card for public transit in Madrid has been planned since at least 2003, when CRTM launched a three-month pilot project to test contactless payments on some 30 buses in Fuenlabrada, after which it would have been extended to other modes of public transit that ran through the town.
 Although a full rollout of the card throughout Madrid was envisioned by 2007, by 2010 the only progress made was with launching in 2008 a contactless card for holders of the Abono Anual, CRTM's annual transport pass, whose passes covered the city of Madrid (zone A), and with another limited pilot program set for 2011.

 The Tarjeta Transporte Público was launched on 3 May 2012 with the introduction of the Tarjeta Personal, a personalized card that was first rolled out to holders of the Abono Joven, CRTM's youth transport pass, whose passes were valid for zone A. CRTM received over 30,000 requests for information, and some 20,000 applications for the new card, within a month of its release.
 By July 2012, around 50,000 youths had already exchanged their magnetic stripe paper passes for TTPs, spurred by CRTM's decision to waive fees for changing to the TTP until the end of the month.

 CRTM later extended the TTP to holders of its regular transport passes for zone A, with some 625,000 cards being issued within the card's first year, and leading to the elimination of paper passes for zone A on 30 June 2013.
 In 2014, CRTM began offering TTPs to persons over 65, and later extended the use of TTPs to include pass holders in the Community of Madrid's outer fare zones (zones B and C), with some 1.2 million cards already issued by August 2014.
 It was later announced on 14 January 2015 that the two millionth TTP was issued to a woman from Rivas-Vaciamadrid, and following the announcement of free public transport for children the same day, a children's version of the TTP, the Tarjeta Infantil, was introduced on 15 February 2015, with an initial batch of 7,000 cards being issued.
 TTPs were later offered to holders of a new transport pass for the unemployed on 16 November 2015.

-TTPs were issued only to monthly pass holders until 7 July 2017, when CRTM introduced the Tarjeta Multi, a non-personalized version of the TTP which would replace all remaining paper tickets, including single-trip, ten-trip and tourist tickets.
+TTPs were issued only to monthly pass holders until 7 July 2017, when CRTM introduced the Tarjeta Multi, a non-personalized version of the TTP which would replace all remaining paper tickets, including single-trip (except single-trip bus tickets, which are still purchased when boarding the bus), ten-trip (Metrobús) and tourist tickets.
 After nearly a century of use on public transport in Madrid, paper tickets were finally retired on 31 October 2017 with the full implementation of the TTP system-wide, although remaining tickets remained valid until the end of the year.